-In the early 1970’s MBI went in partnership with an Italian engineer and started their own bicycle manufacturing company, named Rovet.
-Rovet made the Safari Fox, using the Zanetti front engine.
-Unlike the Bicizeta that was a folding step-thru frame, the Fox was a non-folding, non-step-thru frame.
-The compact Zanetti produced 1hp and maxed out a little below 20mph.
-Also the Fox was DOT approved for US streets.
+Rovet: In the early 1970’s MBI went in partnership with an Italian engineer and started their own bicycle manufacturing company, named Rovet.
+In 1975 Rovet made the Safari Rovet, using the Zanetti front engine.
+Unlike the Bicizeta that was a folding step-thru frame, the Rovet was non-folding.
+It produced 1 hp, went about 19 mph, and was DOT approved for US streets.

 Safari Fox Zannetti front engine, friction drive, 1hp 20mph Safari Ridget Minnarelli V1 painted spoke wheels Domino step-thru